Learn more about The California Fire Prevention Organization!

 The California Fire Prevention Organization environment is ever-changing.
 Our team will continue to add material on a weekly basis – daily in some instances.
 As safety information is made available, we’ll post it here.
 As new videos are developed, we’ll publish them and issue a notification.
 Stay in touch and visit the site often.

-The California Fire Prevention Organization website has been designed to be fully “responsive,” meaning it will auto-adjust for any sized computing device.
-For the best visual experience, consider using a modern web browser and a computer display that supports a minimum of 1040 x 760 pixel resolution.
-California Fire Prevention Organization has been tested with a wide array of browsers, including but not limited to IE 8, IE 9, Firefox 8 thru 14, Safari 4 – 6, Opera and Chrome.
-In addition, you may access the California Fire Prevention Organization website via an iPad, Slate, or a smartphone.
-If you have rendering or display issues, please contact us at email@example.com
+The California Fire Prevention Organization website has been designed to be fully “responsive,” meaning it will auto-adjust for any sized computing device, including smart phones.
+California Fire Prevention Organization has been tested with a wide array of browsers, including but not limited to Safari, Firefox, Opera and Chrome.
+In addition, you may access the California Fire Prevention Organization website via an iPhone, iPad, Slate, or a computer web browser.
+If you have rendering or display issues, please contact us at firstname.lastname@example.org

 If you have problems viewing any of our video content, we suggest you first do a test to see if you can view videos posted to YouTube and Vimeo.
 Our video content has been designed to use an Internet technology called HTML-5, rather than the now antique and outdated Flash solution you may have heard about.
 If you find you can view YouTube or Flash videos, but not those within our website, please contact us at email@example.com If you cannot view videos on other streaming sites, check your browser for compatibility, or if viewing from work, check with your IT manager to see if sites that stream video have been blocked.